equilibria-xyz/perennial-v2-keepers/src/relayer/README.md

     {
       signatures: Hex[]; // required
       signingPayload: SigningPayload, // required
+      meta?: {
+        wait?: boolean // optional
+        maxRetries?: number // optional
+      } // optional
     }
 ```

 #### Meta

-Use `wait` if you want to wait for the transaction receipt.
+- `wait` if you want to wait for the transaction receipt.
 If `wait` is used then the return type will include the transaction hash.
+- `maxRetries` controls how many times the relayer will try to relay the userOp

 #### Signatures